This month’s blog post is inspired by a question from RealSelf user Jthomas86. She writes:

 PB&J, you say?

 When performed on their own, both liposuction and tummy tuck can yield nice results for eligible patients.
 Tummy tuck reduces excess skin and improves muscle condition, while liposuction removes fat.
-They are different procedures, of course, but they’re working toward the same end goal.
+They are different procedures, of course, but they’re working toward the same goal.
 I tell my patients to think of it like a peanut butter and jelly sandwich: peanut butter is good on its own; so is jelly.
 But when you put them together, the results are far better than either one by itself.
-And so it is with tummy tuck and liposuction.
+And so it is with tummy tuck and liposuction in my NYC office.

-It’s always important to do your research before you choose any sort of plastic surgeon, and it’s doubly crucial to select a board-certified plastic surgeon with an ample amount of body contouring experience before undergoing any sort of combined body contouring procedure.
-A successful tummy tuck with liposuction requires ample knowledge of both procedures, as well as how they work together.
-In many cases, additional liposuction around the hips can create a more cohesive result, for example.
+It’s always important to do your research before you choose any plastic surgeon.
+It’s especially crucial to select a board-certified plastic surgeon with ample body contouring experience before undergoing any sort of combined body contouring procedure.
+A successful tummy tuck with liposuction requires extensive knowledge of both procedures and how they work together.
+In many cases for example, additional liposuction around the hips can create a more cohesive result.
+Browse through our gallery of liposuction and tummy tuck before-and-after photos to see the type of results we achieve in our New York practice.